Laser Mole Removal

 How Laser Mole Removal Works

-Laser mole removal uses focused light energy to break down pigmented mole cells without damaging the surrounding skin.
+Laser mole removal uses focused light energy to target pigment cells within suitable moles, helping to break down or vaporise the treated tissue while minimising damage to the surrounding skin.
 The two most commonly used lasers for mole removal in Singapore are:

 CO2 laser – Ideal for raised or protruding moles